Jaihsun/Eastern-European-Experience/README.md

 -   Interactive elements such as a google maps api, an interative information window within the map, an interactive javascript api automatic email service, the navigation bar is scrolls down the page with the browser, the social media icons are clickable will ligthup with a hover around the icon.

--  Fancy box gallery showing 4 number of pictures and a grid.
+-  Javascript API Fancy box gallery showing 4 number of pictures and a grid.

 ## Technologies Used